Biology

 According to a Year 9 pupil, studying biology at SHSG helps you “apply concepts that are learnt to better understand things in everyday life.”.

 In lessons, you will be challenged to understand the micro, and this will put you in good stead to understand the macro.
-You will build on the theoretical concepts that you are learning in lessons through required and formative practicals.
+You will build on the theoretical concepts that you are learning in lessons through practicals.
 You will have support in the form of mentor-ship and open houses to help you achieve your potential.

 At the end of lower school, your journey at SHSG would have taken you to looking at cells and understanding how they specialise to form organs.
 You will also appreciate the variety of life and the role of reproduction and interdependence in life.